Civlac/SRWLED-Wiki/Installing-and-Compiling.md

 ### Download WLED
 * In a web browser you can navigate to wled at [wled.me](https://github.com/Aircoookie/WLED) and unzip into a new directory.
-* Alternatively, you can download our sound reactive Master at [https://github.com/atuline/WLED](https://github.com/atuline/WLED)
+* Alternatively, you can download our sound reactive Master at [https://github.com/atuline/WLED](https://github.com/atuline/WLED).
+* Make sure you can compile the original WLED before attempting to compile our sound reactive version.
 * You can then 'Download' the Zip file.
 * Unzip it into a new directory.
 * If you have 'git' installed, once you have navigate to where you want to store your project, you can run: